chiragC-w/quantum-option-pricing-using-black-scholes-equation/README.md

 - **Analytical engine:** near-zero volatility / at expiration degenerates cleanly to discounted intrinsic value and boundary Greeks (no NaN/inf); non-finite or extreme `r`/`sigma` are rejected with a `ValueError` at construction or update time; `S0`/`K` must be strictly positive, `T`/`sigma` non-negative.
 - **Quantum engine:** `QAEOptionPricer` only supports **calls** directly; puts are obtained via put-call parity. `T`/`sigma` must be strictly positive (no degenerate-limit support — use `EuropeanOption` instead for those cases).
-- IAE at `num_uncertainty_qubits=3` has visible discretization + payoff-approximation error (paper Sec.
+- IAE at `num_uncertainty_qubits=3` has visible discretization along with payoff-approximation error (paper Sec.
 6.4); this can dominate over amplitude-estimation shot noise at tight `epsilon_target` values.
 Use `num_uncertainty_qubits=5` for a more accurate (but deeper, slower) circuit.
-- All quantum results here are from Qiskit Aer's classical simulator, not real quantum hardware.
+- (IMPORTANT) All quantum results here are from Qiskit Aer's classical simulator, not real quantum hardware.